How to Wash Clothes - Make Whites, White and Colors Bright!

-Laundry detergent, this is the one and only part of laundering I won't scrimp on.
-Your detergent has to be a good one or forget getting clothes clean as they can be.
+Laundry detergent, this is the one and only part of laundering I won't skrimp on.
+Your detergent has to be a good one, or forget getting clothes clean as they can be.

 I know the choices are staggering; Gain, Tide, Cheer, Purex, Arm & Hammer, All, etc...
 You only need one, so which one?
 Consumer Reports conducted testing on the different types and brands of detergent.
 You can find the report here and how they placed in the box to the right.

 I was surprised to see Tide came in at ninth place!
-It's not my detergent of choice, and I guess not anyone else's either, but I thought they would rank higher than ninth place in a test.
-I have been an ALL launderer for years and I am pleased to see they took first.
+It's not my detergent of choice, and I guess not anyone else's either, but I thought they would at least rank higher than that.

 Besides all the brand names to choose from, you have liquid or powder, high efficiency or standard, concentrated or double concentrated, scented or non-scented.
 I would recommend alternating weekly between the first five choices given above: All, Arm & Hammer, Cheer, Gain and Method and their various alternatives IE: liquid, concentrate, etc...
 Be sure to do a load of colors and a load of whites with each detergent.